 The recommendation on the label for this yarn is to use a size G hook, which can make for a long crochet project since this yarn is relatively thin, but I decided to use an H hook for this blanket since I used a tighter version of half double crochet and luckily it didn’t turn out too loose and I think it helped the blanket work up a lot faster!

-The full written pattern for this blanket is below, but we also have a video tutorial if you are more of a visual learner!
+The full written pattern for the bobble lines blanket is below, but we also have a video tutorial if you are more of a visual learner!

 (Finished size 35 in x 35 in)